The six ways you didn’t know stress affects you

 However, then again, like they say ‘too much of anything can be harmful’.

 Being stressed out constantly can affect your health and can make you have physical symptoms, such as headaches, upset stomachs, high blood pressure, chest pain, and problems with sex and sleep.
-Stress also leads to emotional problems, such as depression, panic attacks, and other forms of anxiety.
+Stress also leads to emotional problems, such as depression, panic attack, and other forms of anxiety.

 Stress affects men and women differently.
 If one is aware of this difference, one can then possibly focus on coming up with a solution.
 Stress tends to activate the male mind towards being aggressive and in a fighting mode, whereas for females, they fall in to the category of being needy and wanting a shoulder to cry on.